byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<fluffypony>** anonimal: yup
 **\<tewinget>** anonimal: if there's anything specific you can point to as far as C++ goes you can ping me
 **\<fluffypony>** xmrpromotions: hard to canvas on an SE propsal
 **\<xmrpromotions>** they could use more activity right now in public beta.
-If we encourage monero and i2p users to participate in their open beta maybe some of them will support us
+If we encourage byterub and i2p users to participate in their open beta maybe some of them will support us
 **\<xmrpromotions>** they lack of ability to direct message makes it harder but some leaders use their real names
 **\<fluffypony>** ok meeting is over, killing meeting-bot